Wappsto/javascript-wappsto-wapp/README.md

 ```

 Then you need to create a device.
 To create a new device under an
 existing network, you should call createDevice.
-If a device exsists
+If a device exists
 with the given name, the existing device will be returned.

 ```javascript